Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Essential Checks for Oak Projects

-- Acclimate boards for 5–7 days before installation
+- Acclimate boards for at least 5–7 days in the installation environment

-- Inspect structures annually for cracks or pests
+- Inspect outdoor oak structures annually for cracks, pest activity, or rot starting at joints

 Hidden Issues If Ignored